pattern-lab/patternlab-node/packages/patternengine-node-twig/README.md

-## The Handlebars engine for Pattern Lab / Node
+## The Underscore engine for Pattern Lab / Node

-To install the Handlebars engine in your edition, `npm install patternengine-node-handlebars` should do the trick.
+To install the Underscore engine in your edition, `npm install patternengine-node-underscore` should do the trick.

+Level of support is basic; you can author patterns in Underscore, but support for calling pattern partials is accomplished through an Underscore mixin, and is considered experimental.